Frequently Asked Questions

 What does the Old Library Redevelopment Project entail?

-This ambitious redevelopment project will draw on the best 21st-century design and technology to safeguard the Old Library building and conserve its precious collections for future generations.
-It includes urgent structural and environmental upgrades; and the redevelopment of facilities in line with the best library and museum experiences around the world.
+This redevelopment project will draw on 21st-century design and technology to safeguard the Old Library building and conserve its precious collections for future generations.
+It includes urgent structural and environmental upgrades; and the redevelopment of facilities in line with library and museum experiences around the world.

-Central to the redevelopment plans will be the conservation and protection of the 18th century building, and its precious manuscripts and research collections.
-It will also include the development of a new state-of-the art Research Collections Study Centre for students and scholars both nationally and the world over.
+Central to the redevelopment plans will be the conservation and protection of the 18th-century building, and its precious manuscripts and research collections.
+It will also include the development of a Research Collections Study Centre for students and scholars both nationally and the world over.
 It will also re-envision the Library's treasures with a one-of-a-kind exhibition.

 Why are you doing this now?

 The Old Library faces significant conservation and environmental challenges.
 External pollution and dust accumulation are taking their toll on the collections and the fabric of the Old Library building.
 There is a need to modernise environmental control and fire protection measures.
 Recent fires in similar heritage sites across the globe provide stark warnings.